SystemsApproach/ops/control.rst

 API.
 Runtime Control is only involved in authorizing access to such data.
-It is also the case that Runtime Control and the Monitoring subsystem have their own, independent data stores: it is the Atomix K/V-Store for Runtime Control and a Time-Series DB for Monitoring (as discussed in more detail in Chapter 6).
+It is also the case that Runtime Control and the Monitoring subsystem have their own, independent data stores: it is the Atomix key-value store for Runtime Control and a Time-Series DB for Monitoring (as discussed in more detail in Chapter 6).

 In summary, the value of a unified Runtime Control API is best